 - Swapping to another wall port of a user that is known to work, also on another network switch

 None of the above has stopped the issue occurring.
-It came to a head when a quotation was entered, that ended up pulling the wrong currency for pricing (as I suspect the SQL connection broke under the hood).
-I was stumped as to what the issue could possibly be bearing in mind what had already been tried.
+It came to a head when a quotation was entered, that ended up pulling the wrong currency for pricing.
+I suspect the SQL connection broke under the hood during the session.
+I was stumped as to what could possibly be causing the connection outages bearing in mind what had already been tried.

 The user was instructed to email me the screenshots of the errors, the second they happened.
 Not long after, I came back from my lunch to see an email come in.
-Attached was the stereotypical errors caused by connection loss.
+Attached was the stereotypical errors caused by connection loss,” FP: Couldn’t close table!” error dialog.

 I connected to the event log on the offending machine, looked at recent history and found the problem.